Skip to main content

 With options including housing aid, rental assistance, healthcare assistance, help with distance learning, food assistance, and many other community resources, HAMREC offers support to families to navigate the federal and local programs that are available to low-income individuals.

-join meeting CaptureJoin our debates every Saturday
+join meeting CaptureJoin our policy debates every Saturday

 8:00 p.m.
 EST